hybridgroup/cylon-digispark/README.md

     $ npm install cylon-digispark

 After installing the cylon-digispark module run the following command to upload littlewire to the digispark, plug it to a USB port when prompted.
-You might be asked to enter your sudo password, since uploading littlewire to the digispark requires some new udev rules, you can check and review them in /etc/udev/rules.d/49-micronucleus.rules after running the `cylon littlewire upload` command:
+You might be asked to enter your sudo password, since uploading littlewire to the digispark requires some new udev rules, you can check and review them in /etc/udev/rules.d/49-micronucleus.rules after running the `gort digispark set-udev-rules` command:

-    $ cylon littlewire upload
+    $ gort digispark upload

 Once plugged in, use the `cylon scan usb` command to verify your connection info:

-    $ cylon scan usb
+    $ gort scan usb

 Now use the `ID` info returned to find the `product` and `vendor` ID's required to establish a connection with the Digispark in your cylon code.